hailmikhail/FUS_wiki/Settings-for-tools-(LODs-and-Synthesis).md

 Feel free to test different texture sizes.
 We are focusing on performance and find that these settings work fine.
 What you should be aware of is that we are using BC3 compression.
 This is strongly recommended for VR.

 When this has finished running, place the output into Texgen_output.
-Press F5 to update MO2, and make sure that Texgen_output is an active mod before going to the next step.
+Press F5 to update MO2, and make sure that Texgen_output is an active mod.
+Then optionally you can run Cathedral Asset Optimizer to transform the mod to a .bsa archive which is faster to load when the game starts.
+This is not necessary, if you don't want to do it, just remove the previous .bsa and .esp files.

 ## DynDOLOD